SamuelSwartzberg/Oboeru/README.md

 If a field contains `divs` with the japanese colon ：, it will format them more congenially.
 Very alpha feature.

+## NSFW

+If you know much about the science of learning, you'll know that the more extreme images, the stronger the memory.
+But it's a bit awkward to review anki cards on public transportation and have a nsfw image pop up.
+Just add the class .nsfw to your img's and watch it become auto-hidden and revealable in one tap.

 # Requirements

 The fonts specified in the .css file, to be found for free at Google Fonts.